Preservons la Creation is Huge Texas-Sized Houston Mural

 - City of Houston Director of Cultural Affairs

 All of this originally came about due to the efforts of a real estate developer by the name of Adam Brackman.
 Through his company called Common Ground, Mr. Brackman most often purchases properties in the Midtown area that have the potential for profitable redevelopment.
-Sometimes it is years before the old buildings are demolished.
+Sometimes it is years before the old buildings disappear.
 In the meantime, he likes to have muralists create art that enlivens the area as well as to bring attention to his structures.

-Mr. Brackman contacted Sebastien Boileau to see if he would be interested in taking on this massive project.
+Mr. Brackman contacted Sebastien Boileau to see if he would take on this massive project.
 “Mr. D” was delighted to do so.
 What muralist would not want such a large canvas of sorts in which to portray his art!

 Right across the street is another old building belonging to Mr. Brackman that also has colorful graffiti on it.
 It was once a Mental Health & Mental Retardation Authority building at 2850 Fannin.
 My husband and I have walked around this particular building looking at all of the colorful street art on it.

-In one way it is sad to think that when these buildings are torn down, the art will also be destroyed.
+In one way it is sad to think that when these buildings are torn down, the art will also disappear.
 The only way to preserve the art is by capturing it in photos or videos.
-A fetching mural which was once located on one corner of the Houston Club Building in downtown Houston can now be viewed by clicking here.
+A fetching mural was once on one corner of the Houston Club Building in downtown Houston.
+It can now be viewed by clicking here.

-The Heights Post Office building sported colorful murals but is now demolished.
+The Heights Post Office building sported colorful murals but is now gone.
 I am happy that I captured some of those images.